 2. On the beneficiary designation form, list Christ School for whatever share of the balance you desire.

-Please note your designation in your own records and inform Denis Stokes, Director of External Affairs,in the Advancement Office at (828) 684-6232 ext.
-115 or email him at email@example.com.
-He will gratefully enroll you in The David Page Harris Society, the school’s way of honoring those who include the school in their long-range planning.
+Please note your designation in your own records and inform the Advancement Office at email@example.com or 828-684-6232, ext.
+145. They will gratefully enroll you in The David Page Harris Society, the school’s way of honoring those who include the school in their long-range planning.
 While

 This website presents general information only and should not construed as legal financial, accounting, or other professional advice.
 Please seek professional assistance to determine how any giving approach discussed here might impact your situation.